1000buffalogenomes/1000buffalogenomes.github.io/aboutme.md

 ### Data ownership
 <div style="text-align: justify">
-We would like to expand genome research in water buffaloes to fully utilise the potential of this animal in milk, meat, hide and draft power as well as for conservation purposes, hence there will be transparency in code and SNP data, and data generated in this project will be released to the public.
+We would like to expand genome research in water buffalo to fully utilise the potential of this animal in milk, meat, hide and draft power as well as for conservation purposes, hence there will be transparency in code and SNP data, and data generated in this project will be released to the public.

 In short, data will be open source.
 </div>

 ### Our vision
 <div style="text-align: justify">
-Continued collaborations with the International Water Buffalo consortium and availability of SNP data for genetic improvement and conservation of the water buffaloes.
+Continued collaborations with the International Water Buffalo consortium and availability of SNP data for genetic improvement and conservation of the water buffalo.
 </div>

 ### How to join